AmbientServices/AmbientServices/README.md

 /// <summary>
 /// An auditor for the local disk system.
 This class will be automatically instantiated when <see cref="Status.Start"/> is called and disposed when <see cref="Status.Stop"/> is called.
 /// </summary>
-sealed class LocalDiskAuditor : StatusAuditor
+public sealed class LocalDiskAuditor : StatusAuditor
 {
     private readonly bool _ready;
     private readonly DiskAuditor _tempAuditor;